integritee-network/collator-setup/README.md

 ### Application Layer

-This is done through the ansible playbook and polkadot-validator role located at [ansible](/ansible), basically the role performs these actions:
+This is done through the ansible playbook and polkadot-collator role located at [ansible](/ansible), basically the role performs these actions:

-* Software firewall setup, for the validator we only allow the proxy, SSH and, if enabled, node-exporter ports.
+* Software firewall setup, for the collator we only allow the proxy, SSH and, if enabled, node-exporter ports.
 * Configure journald to tune log storage.
 * Create polkadot user and group.